msteinbeck/hid-retrobit/README.md

 This driver is based on https://github.com/robmcmullen/hid-atari-retrobit.
 Unfortunately it looks that way that RobMcMulle doesn't maintain it anymore.
-However hid-retrobit is an improved version as it is much easier to install.
+However hid-retrobit is an improved version as it is much easier to install/use.
 If you are interested in the technical details have a look at [Details](/DETAILS.md).

 Installation